moehriegitt/hob3l/doc/scadformat.md

 matches `group() Cs` with `Cs = {}`.

 Parameters of functors are matched by `...`.

-Some places use natural language inside `[...]` to describe a condition to avoid overly formal definitions.

 Note that OpenSCAD ignores 3D objects with a warning inside 2D context, that's why the definition is so complex inside